thomasvn/thomasvn.dev/hugo/quickstart/content/tweets.md

 ---
 🐣 *brief thoughts I need to write down somewhere*

+> So … I’ve read and reread the book “Why We Sleep”.
+Understanding both the benefits and the harms of sleep is great.
+But honestly the only motivation I need is the fact that good sleep brings energy and vibrance to my day.
+Without that life becomes so bleak!
+(Feb 26, 2021)

+> It doesn’t seem wise to introduce a fast producer within a slow machine.
+Unless the producer has the freedom to change the way the machine works altogether, they will always be constrained by the bottleneck.
+(Feb 22, 2021)

 > Is distraction inherently bad?
 I'd say no. I find that it's often what leads to inspiration.
 (Feb 6, 2021)